Saint Patrick's Day: Modern era

-In Northern Ireland, the celebration of Saint Patrick's Day was affected by sectarian divisions.
-A majority of the population were Protestant Ulster unionists who saw themselves primarily as British, while a substantial minority were Catholic Irish nationalists who saw themselves primarily as Irish.
-Although it was a public holiday, Northern Ireland's unionist government did not officially observe St Patrick's Day.
-During the conflict known as the Troubles (late 1960s–late 1990s), public St Patrick's Day celebrations were rare and tended to be associated with the Catholic community.
-In 1976, loyalists detonated a car bomb outside a pub crowded with Catholics celebrating St Patrick's Day in Dungannon; four civilians were killed and many injured.
+In Ulster, especially within Northern Ireland and County Donegal (particularly East Donegal), the celebration of Saint Patrick's Day was affected by sectarian divisions.
+Up until the late twentieth century, a majority of the population in Ulster, the northern province in Ireland, were Protestant Ulster unionists who saw themselves primarily as British, while a substantial minority were Catholic Irish nationalists who saw themselves primarily as Irish.
+Although it was a public holiday, Northern Ireland's Unionist government did not officially observe St Patrick's Day.
+During the conflict in Northern Ireland known as the Troubles (late 1960s–late 1990s), public St Patrick's Day celebrations were rare and tended to be associated with the Catholic community.
+In 1976, loyalists detonated a car bomb outside a pub crowded with Catholics celebrating St Patrick's Day in Dungannon in the south-east of County Tyrone; four civilians were killed and many injured.
 However, some Protestant unionists attempted to 're-claim' the festival, and in 1985 the Orange Order held its own Saint Patrick's Day parade.
 Since the end of the conflict in 1998 there have been cross-community St Patrick's Day parades in towns throughout Northern Ireland, which have attracted thousands of spectators.
+In Belfast, Belfast City Hall flies the St Patrick's Saltire alongside the Union Jack on St Patrick's Day.